JLopez662/PMTG/README.md

    When prompted, provide the following inputs:

   4.1 **Year for the Gantt Chart:**
      Enter the year for the Gantt Chart.
 If you leave this empty, the current year will be used.

+      - Prompt: Add the year for the Gantt Chart (leave empty if using current year):
-      - Example: `2024`
+      - Example: 2024`

   4.2 **Starting Week Date:**
      Enter the starting week in MM/DD format.
 If you leave this empty, instead of dates, it will show Month and Week counters.

+      - Prompt: Add the starting week (MM/DD) (leave empty if not):
       - Example: `05/01`

    4.3 **Priorities for Tasks:**
       Use Yes or No option if you would like to enable Priorities for each Task.

+      - Prompt: Do you want to add priorities for the tasks? (yes or no):
+      - Example: `Yes`

    4.4 **List of Milestones:**
       Enter the list of milestones as comma-separated values.

+      - Prompt: Enter the list of milestones (as comma-separated values), or leave empty:
       - Example: `Requirements Gathering, Design, Development, Testing, Deployment, Maintenance`

    4.5 **Tasks for Each Milestone:**
       For each milestone, enter the list of tasks as comma-separated values.

+      - Prompt: Enter the list of tasks for Current Milestone (as comma-separated values):
       - Example for "Requirements Gathering": `Initial Meeting, Stakeholder Interviews, Requirements Documentation`

   4.6 **List of Hours for Tasks:**
      For each milestone, enter the hours for each task as comma-separated values, using integers or floats.

+      - Prompt: Enter the hours for tasks under Current Milestone (as comma-separated values):
       - Example for "Requirements Gathering" tasks: `10, 15, 20`

    4.7 **List of Priorities for Tasks:**
       If you enabled Priorities, then for each milestone, enter priorities for each task as comma-separated values, using the options: Low, Medium, High.

+      - Prompt: Enter the priority for tasks under Current Milestone (Low, Medium, High) (as comma-separated values):
+      - Example for "Low, Medium, High `

 5. **Access the Chronogram:**
    After providing the input, the script will generate two files in the same directory:

-- `chronogram.xlsx: An Excel file with the visual chronogram.`
+      - `chronogram.xlsx: An Excel file with the Gantt Chart, Project Proposal and RACI Tables sheets.`
-- `chronogram.csv: A CSV file with the data used to generate the chronogram.`
+      - `chronogram.csv: A CSV file with the data used to generate the Gantt Chart.`

 6. **Open and view the Chronogram:**
   Open the chronogram.xlsx file in Excel to view your visual chronogram with three sheets, Gantt Chart Weekly, Gantt Chart Monthly,Project Schedule and RACI Table.